SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 What you see here is that all the changes happen simply by creating a new instance of a given layout and sending messages to it.
 It means that programs can define complex logic for the dynamic behavior of a presenter.

+### Dynamic button adder

-### Creating a presenter that dynamically adds buttons with random numbers
+Now we will create a presenter that dynamically adds buttons with random numbers: we will add and remove buttons dynamically (as shown in Figures *@layout6@* and *@layout7@*).

-We will create a presenter in which we will add and remove buttons dynamically.
-We will create a new class called `DynamicButtons`.
+Let us get started.
+We create a new class called `DynamicButtons`.

 ![A presenter that dynamically adds buttons. % width=40&anchor=layout6](figures/layout6.png)